-Please indicate the extent to which your company does the following knowledge related activities with its supply-chain (SC) partner. ("We" refers to your company and its supply-chain partner as a pair)
+Please indicate the extent to which your company does the following knowledge related activities with its supplychain (SC) partner. ("We" refers to your company and its supply-chain partner as a pair)

-Not (2) (3) Avg.
-(5) (6) Extensively at all (4) (7) (1) We collaborate on creating new knowledge We jointly create knowledge regarding the intentions and capabilities of our competitors My company and our SC partner cooperate to search and acquire new and relevant knowledge We assist knowledge development efforts by sharing knowledge with each other We work together to learn about new and emerging business opportunities We work together to discover the future trends in the preferences of end- consumers
+Not at all (1) (2) (3) Avg.
+(4) (5) (6) Extensively (7) We collaborate on creating new knowledge We jointly create knowledge regarding the intentions and capabilities of our competitors My company and our SC partner cooperate to search and acquire new and relevant knowledge We assist knowledge development efforts by sharing knowledge with each other We work together to learn about new and emerging business opportunities We work together to discover the future trends in the preferences of end- consumers